The Riviera Hillsides Experience

 Arrival and Departure

-Our meeting/drop-off point is Nice airport, just an hour or so flying time from Paris or London.
-Nice is also accessible via a coastal train from Marseille, a trip of less than three hours.
-We may also offer an additional meeting point at the nearby Nice Ville train station.
+Our meeting/drop-off point is Nice-Ville train station in the center of the city.
+There’s an international airport just 30 minutes west of the center of Nice.
+Nice is also accessible via a coastal train from Marseille (where there’s another airport), a trip of less than three hours.
 We’ll meet the group on the first afternoon and drop-off after breakfast on the last morning.
 (The specific pick-up and drop-off times will be confirmed six months before the trip.)

 We always recommend arriving in Europe at least one day before our week begins.
 This allows you to adjust to the time difference and also provides a buffer in case of any travel delays.
 We highly recommend spending some time in Nice before or after our week together.
 The city of Nice walks a fine line between Italian and French cultures, with its colorful old town, laundry hanging between buildings, and animated population.
 You’ll enjoy strolling along the waterfront on the Promenade des Anglais, the daily flower market, the luxurious aristocratic villas, a choice of art museums, and the blue backdrop of the Mediterranean Sea.
 From Nice you can easily take public transportation to explore other destinations on the coast.